yannickferenczi/yannickferenczi/README.md

 In six months, my curiosity became a hobby, then a passion and, I decided to quit my job to be fully committed to Tech.

-One year later, I graduated my Full Stack Software Diploma from the Code Institute.
+One year later, I graduated my Full Stack Software Developer Diploma from the Code Institute.

 I am now looking for a role in full-stack or backend web development using Python and, ideally Django.